 Don’t think that spending money on a home you’re trying to sell is wasted money.
-Some things should be addressed as they may be minimal to fix but a buyer may make a big deal once they do an inspection.
+Some things should be addressed as they may be minimal to fix, but a buyer may make a big deal once they do their inspection.
 A homebuyer will pay a premium for a house that is in good condition.
 You wouldn’t want them to walk away because the air conditioning system doesn’t work or because the sewer line is cracked.
 To sell quickly, take immediate action, but be sure your house is in suitable condition for the market.
 Don’t list the house until it’s ready.

 First Impressions – Curb Appeal

-You won’t want to paint the entire house too loud of a color as this will ward off some buyers.
+You won’t want to paint the entire house too loud of color as this will ward off some buyers.
 Stick with neutral colors and get creative with accent features like the front door, windows, and shutters.
 The outside of the house is the first thing buyers will see, so start there.

 A cluttered, messy front yard will give buyers the impression the interior is also neglected.
 An immaculate interior won’t matter if a buyer never bothers to go inside.
 Consider a rock garden – they are a great, low-maintenance way to give the house great curb appeal without working hard to keep it looking good.

 So, here’s a scenario: the appealing exterior of your house has attracted a potential buyer – great!
 They open the gate with a smile, excitedly walk through the front yard.
 They open the front door, step inside, and are then confronted with a strong, musty smell.
 Things went from good to bad rather quickly!
 Nothing says “neglect” like a smelly house.
 Avoid this harmful scenario by getting the house professionally cleaned.